June 20, 2018

-This page includes the typical price range for an FMS, the cost-impacting factors to consider when picking one for your operation, and why these tools can, in the long run, save you more than you’ll spend.
+This page includes the typical price range for GPS tracking, basic and advanced FMSs, the cost-impacting factors to consider when picking one for your operation, and how these tools can, in the long run, save you more than you’ll spend.

 On This Page:

-The table below shows typical cost ranges per each vehicle in a fleet:
+This table shows typical cost ranges per each vehicle in a fleet of trucks:

 |Billed Monthly||Billed Yearly||Installation cost (one-time)|